-Each Teacher Candidate needs to be provided an orientation to the assigned student teaching site by the Cooperating Mentor Teacher at the beginning of the student teaching experience to become more familiar with his/her resources and responsibilities.
+Each teacher candidate needs to be provided an orientation to the assigned student teaching site by the mentor teacher at the beginning of the student teaching experience to become more familiar with his/her resources and responsibilities.

-The following check list ( $\sqrt{}$ ) is suggested for assisting the Cooperating Mentor Teacher in the orientation of the Teacher Candidate:
+The following check list $(\sqrt{})$ is suggested for assisting the Mentor Teacher in the orientation of the teacher candidate:

-- □ School calendar during period of student teaching assignment: dates of open house, parent conferences, state testing, etc. - □ School & classroom daily schedule - Cooperating Mentor Teacher's daily/weekly teaching schedule - □ School and classroom discipline, referral, attendance and tardy policies (view Student Handbook if available) - □ School and classroom grading/assessment procedures - □ List of student names - □ Background information on students including information on cultural and linguistic backgrounds and specific needs and accommodations for students with IEP's and 504's. - □ Parent permission for videotaping, collection of sample student work, field trips, etc. - Emergency procedures (including how to summon office help quickly, fire, earthquake and lockdown procedures, blood spills) - C Review other faculty responsibilities (view Faculty Handbook if available) - Teacher Candidate's workspace (desk, cabinet, secure area for personal items, etc.) - Access to computer, printing and copying - Access to grading and attendance software and backup policies - □ Access to supplies and other teaching materials - □ Accessibility of student records - After hours school and classroom admittance (keys?) - □ Teacher Candidate's relation with parents (e.g., introductory letter to parents, Teacher Candidate role during parent meetings) - D Tour of building - □ Faculty lounge and restrooms, meal options - □ Introduction to principal, faculty, and staff - □ Introduction to library and learning resource center, guidance counseling area - □ Faculty parking procedures - Arrangements for regular sharing of Teacher Candidate's lesson planning with the Cooperating Mentor Teacher - Arrangements for the event of an illness/absence by the Teacher Candidate or Cooperating Mentor Teacher. - Arrangements for Cooperating Mentor Teacher to provide routine, ongoing feedback after Teacher Candidate's teaching of a lesson or lessons.
+ica tener candidate.
+School calendar during period of student teaching assignment: dates of open house, parent conferences, state testing, etc. School & classroom daily schedule Mentor teacher's daily/weekly teaching schedule School and classroom discipline, referral, attendance and tardy policies (view Student Handbook if available) School and classroom grading/assessment procedures List of student names Background information on students including information on cultural and linguistic backgrounds and specific needs and accommodations for students with IEP's and 504's.
+Parent permission for videotaping, collection of sample student work, field trips, etc. Emergency procedures (including how to summon office help quickly, fire, earthquake and lockdown procedures, blood spills) Review other faculty responsibilities (view Faculty Handbook if available) Teacher candidate's workspace (desk, cabinet, secure area for personal items, etc.) Access to computer, printing and copying Access to grading and attendance software and backup policies Access to supplies and other teaching materials Accessibility of student records After hours school and classroom admittance (keys?)
+Teacher candidate's relation with parents (e.g., introductory letter to parents, teacher candidate role during parent meetings) Tour of building Faculty lounge and restrooms, meal options Introduction to principal, faculty, and staff Introduction to library and learning resource center, guidance counseling area Faculty parking procedures Arrangements for regular sharing of teacher candidate's lesson planning with the mentor teacher Arrangements for the event of an illness/absence by the teacher candidate or mentor teacher.
+Arrangements for the mentor teacher to provide routine, ongoing feedback after teacher candidate's teaching of a lesson or lessons.